Anne Marsden Thomas MBE, FRSCM, ARAM, FRCO, BMus, Dip RAM, ARCM, LRAM, is an organist, organ teacher and author of 22 books, all still in print.

 Although she no longer gives organ recitals, her concert and teaching work has taken her to the USA, Canada, Japan, Europe and all over the UK and she has made several commercial recordings.

 Anne has received several honorary awards, including the FRSCM and ARAM.
-In March 2017 she will be the first woman to receive the RCO Medal.
+In March 2017 she was the first woman to receive the RCO Medal.
 She was awarded the MBE in the Queen's New Year Honours 2015 for 'services to organ music'.